-Hedges are reviewed at the time of establishment to see how effective they are and subsequently, they are re-viewed on a monthly basis.
+Hedges are reviewed at the time of establishment to see how effective they are and subsequently, they are reviewed on a monthly basis.
 In this context, effectiveness is the relationship between the fair value change arising out of the basic business being hedged and the change of fair value of the hedging derivative itself (regarding the risk hedged).
 The corporate Group only reports hedges, if they are expected to be highly efficient over their entire term.
 Hedging is deemed to be highly efficient, if for the entire term, the ratio of the changes in value of the basic business and the hedge is between 0.8 and 1.25.
 If hedges are no longer considered to be highly effective, the hedge ratio is assessed and adjusted, if appropriate.
+After the introduction of hedge accounting in accordance with IFRS 9, these limits still serve as control instruments.

-Derivatives used for hedging purposes are shown at their fair value as prevailing market values from derivative hedges and documented in note (40).
+Derivatives used for hedging purposes are shown at their fair value as prevailing market values from derivative hedges and documented in note (32).
 The evaluation changes of hedges together with market changes of the basic business, which shall be added to the hedged risk, are included in profit or loss for the period as results from hedge accounting.
 The non-effective component of the evaluation change is shown in results from hedge accounting - see note (12).
 This is calculated on the basis of the net total, the changes in market value of the hedging instruments, which are underlying the risk hedged, and the basic business transaction.

-Hypo Tirol Bank AG bears interest risk caused by the holding of fixed-rate financial instruments.
+Hypo Tirol Bank bears interest risk caused by the holding of fixedrate financial instruments.
 This interest risk influences the fair value of fixed-rate assets and liabilities.
 In this context, interest swaps are used as hedging instruments.
-Consequently, fixed-rates from basic business transactions are converted into variable interest rates.
+Consequently, fixed rates from basic business transactions are converted into variable interest rates.
 In this respect, the treasury department is responsible for selecting the appropriate hedge accounting strategy.
 Thus, a specific volume is determined for product groups and terms, which is hedged to a maximum extent until the end of the year or it may be left open.
-Subsequently, risk controlling is responsible for the quarterly monitor-ing regarding the compliance with this strategy and the corresponding regular reporting.
+Subsequently, risk controlling is responsible for the quarterly monitoring regarding the compliance with this strategy and the corresponding regular reporting.
 The effectiveness of hedges is verified by means of retrospective and prospective effectiveness tests.
-In the course of such tests, interest-induced value changes of basic and hedging transactions are interrelated, with value fluctuations result-ing from credit rating changes or actuarial effects (such as the pull-to-par effect) not being considered.
+In the course of such tests, interest-induced value changes of basic and hedging transactions are interrelated, with value fluctuations resulting from credit rating changes or actuarial effects (such as the pull-to-par effect) not being considered.
 The treasury department identifies the respective basic transactions which indicate interest risk that was caused by the agreed interest rate conditions.
 Consequently, these determined basic transactions are to be hedged in compliance with the respective current hedge accounting strategy.
-Hedging instruments, which become ineffec-tive during their term, are analysed and documented by the risk controlling department.
+Hedging instruments, which become ineffective during their term, are analysed and documented by the risk controlling department.
 Thus, the hedge ratio will be adjusted accordingly.

-G) Leasing
+G) Classification and evaluation